-The Fréchet derivative #
+The Fréchet derivative: basic properties #

 Let E